 - You must have given birth to at least one child with no serious complications with documented medical records to prove this.

-- You must not have had more than one to two cesarean births and not more than three to four vaginal births (this varies across agencies).
+- You must not have had more than one or two c-section births.

-- You should have a healthy BMI, between 19 and 33.
+- You should have a healthy BMI, between 19 and 30.
+Check this calculator.

 Eligible Age for Surrogacy in California